-- 15 different types of yoga and pilates offered, including yoga in 37 degree Celcius heat
+- 15 different types of yoga and pilates offered, including yoga in 37 degrees Celcius heat

 Claims 12 yoga classes will make you look better.
-Perfect reason to prolong your stay in Bangkok.
+The perfect reason to prolong your stay in Bangkok.

 - All are welcome for this one hour run on Mondays at 5:30 p.m.